 Stats taken from a recent Counter-Strike: Global Offensive tournaments may prove that female CSGO pros play on par with men despite common claims to the contrary.

-Stats were compiled by Scope.gg tracked players at ESL Challenger Valencia and ESL Impact Valencia.
+Scope.gg tracked players at ESL Challenger Valencia and ESL Impact Valencia to compile its stats.
 Men’s data was taken from Challenger, while Impact was a women’s-only event.
 The Impact teams featured include top-level female teams including Nigma Galaxy Female, FURIA Esports Female, and Na’Vi Javelins.

 According to data collected from ESL Valencia, female CSGO pros perform 93% as well as male players.

-The category related to pure reactions times is the closest stat of all.
+The category related to pure reaction times is the closest stat of all.
 Sniper time-to-damage is virtually the same between male and female AWPers.
-Reaction times are a frequently a subject of debate in women’s esports, but this stat shows that there’s hardly any difference.
+Reaction times are a frequent subject of debate in women’s esports, but this stat shows that there’s hardly any difference.

 Of course, these numbers don’t reveal every difference between women and men’s CSGO team.
 This is only data from two tournaments, and the data cannot account for differences in training, experience, and commitment to the game.
 It also doesn’t account for obstacles players and teams may face that are unrelated to the game itself.